 - A variable interest rate: Fluctuates based on the prime lending rate – which is primarily influenced by the policy interest rate set by the Bank of Canada (BoC).
 The prime lending rate is the annual interest rate that Canada’s major banks and financial institutions use to set interest rates for variable loans and lines of credit, including variable-rate mortgages.
 Depending on your financial institution or the lender, you may be able to switch from a variable interest rate to a fixed-rate at no additional cost.
 Be sure to check with your lender of any payment changes based on the prime rate and review all potential risks.

-Learn more about the process of renting and buying property in Canada by downloading the Housing Guide by Arrive.
+Learn more about the process of renting and buying property in Canada by downloading the free Housing Guide.
 Whether you’re looking to find temporary accommodation for your first few weeks or if you’re looking for a more permanent, long-term option, this guide will provide resources, tips, and advice to ensure you are making the right decisions on housing for you and your family. |

 5 steps to finance your first home in Canada